 (1) No unreasonable delay.
 The mail must be screened in a manner which does not unreasonably delay its delivery.Start Printed Page 27824

 (2) Authorization to screen mail.
 The mail screening may be conducted by Postal Service employees or persons not employed by the Postal Service, as authorized by the Chief Postal Inspector, under such instruction that requires compliance with this part and protects the security of the mail.
 No information obtained from this mail screening may be disclosed unless authorized by this part.

 (3) Mail of insufficient weight to pose a threat.
 Mail of insufficient weight to pose a hazard to air transportation, surface transportation, or to contain firearms must be excluded from such screening.

 (4) The screening must be within the limits of this section and conducted without opening mail that is sealed against inspection or revealing the contents of correspondence within mail that is sealed against inspection.

-(d) Identified Threatening Pieces of Mail— (1) Hazardous Mail.
+(1) Hazardous mail.
 Mail, sealed or unsealed, reasonably suspected of posing an immediate danger to life or limb or an immediate substantial danger to property as a result of screening or other information may, without a search warrant, be detained, opened, removed from postal custody, processed, and treated, but only to the extent necessary to determine and eliminate the danger.
 Such mail must be processed in accordance with the instructions promptly furnished by the Inspection Service.